OpenCSGs/community/wg-starship/README.md

 1. Review and discuss recent updates to the platform
 2. Discuss upcoming features and enhancements
-3. Plan next steps for the working group
+3. Plan next steps for the workgroup

 ## Communication Channels